 The System Dynamics Modeler figures out how the value of your Stocks change over time by estimating them over and over.
 The estimation isn't always perfect, but you can affect its accuracy by changing the value of dt.
 As dt decreases, you estimate the model more frequently, so it gets more accurate.
 However, decreasing dt also makes the model slower.

-There are four models in the Sample Models section of the NetLogo Models Library that use the System Dynamics Modeler.
-All four models explore population growth (and, in models with predation, population decline).
+There are four basic models in the Sample Models section of the NetLogo Models Library that demonstrate the use of the System Dynamics Modeler.
+All four basic models explore population growth (and, in models with predation, population decline).

 Exponential Growth and Logistic Growth are simple examples of growth in one stock.

-Wolf Sheep Predation (aggregate) is an example of a system with multiple stocks influencing one another.
+Wolf Sheep Predation (System Dynamics) is an example of a system with multiple stocks influencing one another.
 It models a predator-prey ecosystem using the System Dynamics Modeler.

-Wolf Sheep Predation (docked) is an example of a model that runs both the a System Dynamics model and an agent-based model side-by-side.
+Wolf Sheep Predation (Docked Hybrid) is an example of a model that runs both the a System Dynamics model and an agent-based model side-by-side.
 It runs the System Dynamics implementation of Wolf-Sheep Predation next to the agent-based Wolf Sheep Predation model from the Biology section of Sample Models.

 To open the System Dynamics Modeler, choose the System Dynamics Modeler item in the Tools menu.
 The System Dynamics Modeler window will appear.